Ali's Blog

 The Human Rights Discourse during the Qatar World Cup

-So, i was all set to indulge in a glorious world cup opening ceremony, complete with a seitan double burger and fries (don't @ me) but, of course, the universe had other plans.
-Instead of the usual pomp and circumstance, i was greeted with a bunch of talking heads yapping about Qatar's human rights record.
-I get it, human rights are important and all that jazz... but can't we just have one day of mindless football fandom without being guilt-tripped into caring about the plight of migrant workers?
-I mean, i'm a Qatari, and i've been waiting for this moment for TEN YEARS but no, the BBC had to go and boycott the ceremony in the name of "human rights advocacy".
+So, i was all set to indulge in a glorious world cup opening ceremony, complete with a seitan double burger and fries (don't @ me) but, of course, the universe (the UK) had other plans.
+Instead of the usual pomp and circumstance, i was greeted with a bunch of talking heads yapping about Qatar's human rights record. look. i’m not saying hoomanno riotghts aren’t important. but CAN WE NOT??? for ONE (1) day??? just let me scream “GOOOOAL” into the void without the crushing guilt that migrant workers built this stadium and my soul is now ethically complicit in football capitalism???
+I mean, i'm a Qatari, and i've been waiting for this moment for a decade but no, the BBC had to go and boycott the ceremony ”…but the homaaio riots, karen”.
 Thanks for ruining the party, bbc.
 I'm left feeling all conflicted; part of me wants to just enjoy the beautiful game, but another part of me is all like "but wait they have a point, what about the human rights?!".
 Can't we just have a simple, uncomplicated world cup experience? is that too much to ask?

 Unfortunately, it was British broadcasters preaching to a mostly British choir; a monologue about a projected other, instead of a genuine dialogue.
 Though the audience (and me with it) were already bought into the human rights presuppositions and were pre-convinced of the conclusions which Gary Lineker & co.’s were sermonising, I knew that this form of rationalist moral posturing will not persuade anyone else, especially the people who most need convincing.